princeton-nlp/EvalConvQA/README.md

 * Step 2: Add model to the evaluation script `run_quac_eval.py`.

 * Step 3: Run evaluation script.
 See `run.sh` for reference.
+To reproduce our result, please turn on all flags as demonstrated in `run.sh`.

 ## Citation